Juras-Sick Park-Cast

 Welcome to the Juras-Sick Park-Cast podcast, the Jurassic Park podcast about Michael Crichton's 1990 novel Jurassic Park, and also not about that, too.

-Find the episode webpage at: Episode 31 - Stegosaur.
+Find the episode webpage at: Episode 50 - Tyrannosaur.

-In this episode, my terrific guest Gavin Michael Booth returns to chat with me about:
+In this episode, my terrific guest Dr. Jim Kirkland joins the show to chat with me about:

 Plus dinosaur news about: